Jazz Chisholm Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 11th in MLB with a collective 9.1 strikeouts per nine innings.
+- The Phillies pitching staff is 15th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Phillies have a 5.68 team ERA that ranks 27th among all MLB pitching staffs.
+- The Phillies have the 25th-ranked team ERA across all MLB pitching staffs (5.40).

-- Phillies pitchers combine to give up 11 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Phillies pitchers combine to give up 12 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- The Phillies will look to Strahm (0-0) in his second start this season.
+- The Phillies will look to Nola (0-1) in his third start of the season.

-- In his most recent time out on Tuesday, the lefty threw four scoreless innings against the New York Yankees while surrendering one hit.
+- His most recent appearance was on Wednesday against the New York Yankees, when the righty went six innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.